 One thing that put DSDM out of the Lean and Scrum line is that the tasks can be removed from the backlog if they constrain the delivery of more important features.

 FDD is rather a process than a methodology.
 Again it’s a short iteration (about two-week long), which has a particular feature developed as an outcome.

-ADCI Solutions’ team strives for delivering the best product for the each client.
+ADCI Solutions’ team strives for delivering the best product for each client.
 That’s why we compose a brand-new project team every time we start a project.
-We do our best to implement agile methodologies in the development process, and try to be as flexible as possible.
+We do our best to implement agile methodologies in the development process and try to be as flexible as possible.

 A project team usually consists of a Project manager, backend, frontend developers and a web-designer if needed.
-We believe that backend, frontend and web-desigh work should be strictly divided between the team members.
-Each developer reports on the workflow process to the Project manager, whose main responsibility is distributing the tasks and making sure the work is being done within a schedule.
+We believe that backend, frontend, and web-design work should be strictly divided between the team members.
+Each developer reports on the workflow process to the Project manager, whose main responsibility is distributing the tasks and making sure the work is being done on a schedule.
 The Project manager is the one in charge of communicating with a client.
 The PM, in his turn, provides the client with the information about the project and gives the client's feedback to the team.

 We use Skype and BaseCamp to interact with remote clients.